Computer Science and Information Systems

 About The Program

-The Department of Computer Science and Information Systems (CSIS) offers a major in computer science leading either to the B.A. degree or the B.S. degree.
-Each option provides a broad education in fundamentals and problem-solving strategies in computer and information technology.
-The B.A. option offers a basic learning model in computer science.
-The B.S. option is designed for students with an additional strong interest in mathematical sciences.
-An undergraduate research experience is required for the B.S. option in Computer Science.
-Both options are appropriate for students who plan to pursue graduate study in related fields.
+The Computer Science Department offers a major in computer science leading either to the B.A. degree or the B.S. degree.
+Each program provides a broad education in fundamentals and problem-solving strategies.
+The B.A. options offers a basic major in computer science.
+The B.S. option is designed for students with an additional strong interest in science or engineering.
+An undergraduate research experience is part of the B.S. option in Computer Science.
+Both options are appropriate for students who plan to pursue graduate study in the same or related fields.
+A minor in computer science complements majors in many fields, including biology, business, chemistry, and earth and environmental science.

 Why Study at VWU?